Arlodotexe/OwlCore.AI.Exocortex/docs/MemoryModel.md

 ## Finished curves

 Our findings plotted over various lifespans, from infancy to old age.

+Can generated again using [./mem_charts.py](./mem_charts.py).

 | Infancy to Early Childhood      | Childhood to Adolescence      | Young Adulthood             |
 | ------------------------------ | ---------------------------- | --------------------------- |